 - Lock your classroom: if your class has started and all your pupils have arrived, you can lock your classroom, so that no one else can join - Virtual waiting rooms: this feature lets staff check who each person is before allowing them entry.
-There is a setting to let known-students skip the waiting room, so staff don't have to manually admit 20 pupils every time - Screen sharing: Make sure your pupils don't take control of the screen and prevent them from sharing random content by limiting screen sharing, so only the teacher (host) can present to the class - Junior School, following NEU advice, are not livestreaming or using Zoom for lessons.
-Junior School are using pre-recorded video content as appropriate.
+There is a setting to let known-students skip the waiting room, so staff don't have to manually admit 20 pupils every time - Screen sharing: Make sure your pupils don't take control of the screen and prevent them from sharing random content by limiting screen sharing, so only the teacher (host) can present to the class - Junior School: lessons will use a variety of appropriate electronic platforms, as well as, pre-recorded video content.